cherylsoberaness-sys/bookshop-api/README.md

 Extra actions implemented:

 - When a book is sold an notification is sent to the book's owner.
-This is implementated using queues from 'bullmq', Redis, nodemailer and Maildev to simulate the email delivering.
+This is implemented using queues from 'bullmq', Redis, nodemailer and Maildev to simulate the email delivering.
 - Once a week, a cron job checks for books that haven't been sold in the last seven days and sends a notification to the owner suggesting to lower the price.